 One such instance occurred to Mr. Daniel Reidenberg.
 In the year of 2014, Daniel Reidenberg was browsing through Facebook.
 We worked for a suicide-prevention organization.

 Daniel came across a Facebook post of a young woman.
 This post indicated that the woman was suicidal.
 He found out that the woman was a widow.
-This woman had mentioned that she had the intention of taking the life of her baby and commit suicide.
+This woman had mentioned that she intended to take the life of her baby and commit suicide.
 Daniel swiftly informed the safety center of Facebook.
 Facebook found out the location of the woman even though she did not mention her location.

 Facebook immediately took action.
 Their employees notified the local police and authorities.
-The woman had used the computer in a cybercafe in a little town in South Africa.
+The woman had used the computer in a cybercafe in a bit of town in South Africa.
 The local police found her in just ten minutes.
-She was treated for her depression and her baby was also assured to be safe.
-Daniel Reidenbery along with Facebook and local police helped save the life of the mother and her baby.
+She was treated for her depression, and her baby was also assured to be safe.
+Daniel Reidenbery, along with Facebook and local police, helped save the life of the mother and her baby.

 There are many such examples of suicide prevention performed by social media users.

 We can say the internet is not at all a safe place.
-It is important for parents of the modern age to be updated with internet safety facts for digital parenting.
+It is essential for parents of the modern age to be updated with internet safety facts for digital parenting.

 These many efforts need to be complemented with the mental health literacy of teens.
 Parents should also put in efforts to recognize and potentially prevent such happenings.